SethCommichaux/taxaTarget/README.md

 Full list of parameters:\
 -h, --help &nbsp; Show help message\
 -r &nbsp; Read file in .fastq or .fastq.gz format.
-Use with single-end ofr forward reads and -r2 for reverse reads if paired end.\
+Use with single-end or forward reads and -r2 for reverse reads if paired end.\
 -r2 &nbsp; Reverse reads in .fastq or .fastq.gz format.\
 -e &nbsp; Path to environment.txt\
 -p &nbsp; The amount of threshold padding to add for thresholds trained with missing data; by default, 0.5\